-As at 31 December 2024, the Group held a number of currency interest rate swaps designated as hedges of floating interest payments on senior facility denominated in EUR.
-Hedge accounting has been implemented for the currency interest rate swaps.
+At 31 December 2024, the Company held a number of interest rate swaps in different currencies (CIRS), designated as hedges of floating interest payments on senior facility denominated in EUR.

-The terms of the currency interest rate swaps (including schedule) have been negotiated to match the terms of the floating rate financing in EUR.
-The hedge ineffectiveness identified during the reporting period was recognized in the income statement.
+The terms of the currency interest rate swaps have been negotiated to match the terms of the floating rate financing in EUR.
+The ineffective part of the CIRS valuation identified in the reporting period was recognized in the profit and loss.

-The table below presents the basic parameters of CIRS designated as hedging instruments, including the periods in which cash flows occur due to cash flow hedges, periods they will affect the financial results and fair value of hedging instruments as at the balance sheet date.
+Table below presents the basic parameters of CIRS designated as hedging instruments, including the periods in which cash flows occur due to cash flow hedges, periods they will affect the financial results and fair value of hedging instruments as at the balance sheet date.

-31 December 2024 31 December 2023 Type of instrument Currency interest rate swap Currency interest rate swap Exposure Floating rate interest payments in EUR Floating rate interest payments in EUR Hedged risk Interest rate and currency risk Interest rate and currency risk Notional value of hedging instrument 50.0 50.0 Fair value of hedging instruments (5.4) (5.8) Hedge accounting approach Cash Flow Hedge Cash Flow Hedge Expected period the hedge item affect income statement Until 31 March 2027 Until 31 March 2027
+31 December 2024 31 December 2023 Type of instrument Currency interest rate swap Currency interest rate swap Exposure Floating rate interest payments in EUR Floating rate interest payments in EUR Hedged risk Interest rate risk and currency risk Interest rate risk and currency risk Notional value of hedging instrument (EUR) 50.0 50.0 Fair value of hedging instruments (5.4) (5.8) Hedge accounting approach Cash Flow Hedge Cash Flow Hedge Expected period the hedge item affect income statement Until 31 March 2027 Until 31 March 2027